In-Person School FAQs

 What safety protocols are in place?

 Buildings and buses are disinfected with hospital-grade electrostatic spray units daily/nightly.
 Also, alcohol-based hand sanitizing stations have been placed in buildings, classrooms, and on school buses.
 Each building also has social distancing signage and specific hallway/bathroom procedures.
 Employees and substitute teachers are required to complete a Daily Health Screen form on the district’s website before entering any HSD building.
-Additionally, Parents are asked to monitor their student for symptoms each day before sending their student to school.
+Additionally, parents are asked to monitor their students for symptoms each day before sending their student to school.

 Are face masks required?